meetpatel0963/Online-judge/README.md

 - [ ] Download Submissions
 - [ ] Two-factor authentication
 - [ ] OAuth login with Google, Facebook, and Github
-- [ ] Problem upvotes and download
+- [ ] Problem upvotes and downvotes
 - [ ] Specific blogs for posts and tutorials

 ## Supported Languages